Michael Massey Player Props: Royals vs. Cardinals

 Cardinals Pitching Rankings

-- Cardinals pitchers combine to surrender 56 home runs (one per game), the ninth-fewest in the league.
+- The Cardinals surrender the 10th-fewest home runs in baseball (58 total, one per game).

-- The Cardinals will send Wainwright (2-0) to the mound to make his fifth start of the season.
-He is 2-0 with a 6.33 ERA and 10 strikeouts in 21 1/3 innings pitched.
+- Mikolas (3-1) takes the mound for the Cardinals in his 12th start of the season.
+He's put together a 4.23 ERA in 61 2/3 innings pitched, with 48 strikeouts.

-- The right-hander last appeared on Tuesday against the Cincinnati Reds, when he threw 5 2/3 innings, allowing five earned runs while giving up eight hits.
+- The right-hander last pitched on Thursday against the Cincinnati Reds, when he tossed seven scoreless innings while giving up five hits.

-- The 41-year-old has an ERA of 6.33, with 4.2 strikeouts per nine innings, in four games this season.
-Opponents are hitting .308 against him.

 © 2023 Data Skrive.
 All rights reserved.